-His crime apparently was to blow the lid on boiler room scammers in Bangkok and assist Thai Crime Suppression Division police and U.S. officials.
+His crime apparently was to try and blow the lid on boiler room scammers in Bangkok and assist Thai Crime Suppression Division police and U.S. officials.

 Mr. Bean said he had arrived in Bangkok last month to answer an advert for what he thought was a legal telephone sales job only to find that he had been put into one of the city’s famous ‘boiler room’ cold calling centres – ‘Wolves of Wall Street’ operations, glamourised by the Hollywood film starring Leonardo di Caprio, which are stealing multi-millions off dollars from people worldwide in share scams.

 He fled one boiler room off Bangkok’s Sukhumvit Road when he realised what was going on and then on to what he was promised was a ‘genuine business’.
 But the business in a private house in Lat Krabang in a Bangkok suburb was little more than a drugs den also operating as boiler room.